 What we do

-Unity can only be achieved if we bring people from Europe together and understand them as community.
-That is why we provide space for the necessary exchange between young people in Europe with our summer school on the foundation’s sailing boat.
+Achieving unity can only be possible if we bring people from across Europe together to share their own diverse backgrounds and build a community.
+It is for this reason that we provide a platform for an essential dialogue among European youths during our summer school on the foundation's sailing boat.

 Summer School Programme